Johannes29/rust-obj-terminal-viewer/README.md

 ![An example of what the generated flamegraph can look like](flamegraph_example.png) To generate and open a flamegraph:
 - Open a terminal window as administrator
+- Make sure that flamegraph is installed.
+You can test this by running `cargo flamegraph --version`.
+To install flamegraph, follow [these instructions](https://github.com/flamegraph-rs/flamegraph?tab=readme-ov-file#installation).
 - Change working directory to the root of this repository
 - Run
 `cargo flamegraph --output flamegraphs/graph-1.svg -- objects/hourglass.obj && start flamegraphs/graph-1.svg`